eser/jsmake/README.md

 Execute `npm install jsmake -g` to install jsmake on your system.

+## Why?

+jsmake is a tool to simplify building or deploying your software components from its sources by executing user created directives listed in `makefile.js`.

+Apart from other tools like gulp, jsmake only concentrates on executing tasks.
+But it can *also* [interoperate with tools like gulp](samples/using-with-gulp-makefile.js).
+So it's the right tool if you have set of duties needs to be executed on your codebase.

 ## Planned Feature Highlights

-- Tasks with prerequisites
+- ~~Tasks with prerequisites~~ *done!*
-- Async task execution with Promises
+- ~~Async task execution with Promises~~ *done!*
-- Can be used as a library
+- ~~Can be used as a library~~ *done!*
-- Powerful command line argument parsing
+- ~~Powerful command line argument parsing~~ *done!*
 - Environment variables handling (even in Windows)
+- Event subscription for tasks and execution queues
+- ~~NPM bump version~~ *done!*
+- Watch task
+- Publish tasks

 ## Todo List